Image 1 of 2

 (Diospyros virginiana)

-Meader: A very hardy, self fertile selection.
+Meader: A very hardy, self-fertile selection.
 Ripens Sept-Nov.

 Early Golden: Sweet, dark orange fruits.
 Ripen early fall.